-All of these new structures will be incorporated within a clear accountability framework; though the review recommends discontinuing the 'reference Centre' concept to allow for support relationships based on common features such as language, culture, expertise, etc. rather than the previously inflexible geographic divisions and fixed associations.
-MoUs will be established between the Central Executive and Directors of Networks and Centres; but the precise accountability mechanisms between Centres and the smaller Groups (Associated Centres and Affiliates) which report to them left to those Directors to establish.
+All of these new structures will be incorporated within a clear accountability framework; though the review recommends discontinuing the 'reference Centre' concept to allow for support and mentorship relationships based on common features such as language, culture, expertise, etc., rather than the previously inflexible geographic divisions and fixed associations.
+Memoranda of Understanding (MoUs) will be established between the Central Executive and Directors of Networks and Centres; but the precise accountability mechanisms between Centres and the smaller Groups (Associate Centres and Affiliates) which report to them will be left to those Directors to establish.